Andy Etchebarren: Saving Frank Robinson

-Managerial career
+Managerial and coaching career

-Etchebarren became the Milwaukee Brewers’ Minor League catching instructor in 1982.
+Etchebarren became the Milwaukee Brewers’ minor league catching instructor in 1982.
 He was the Orioles bench coach from 1996 to 1997 under manager Davey Johnson.
-In 2000 Etchebarren was manager of the Bowie Baysox of the Eastern League, in 2001 and 2002 Rochester Red Wings of the International League.
+In 2000 Etchebarren was manager of the Bowie Baysox of the Eastern League, and in 2001 and 2002 manager of the Rochester Red Wings of the International League.
 He served as manager of the Aberdeen IronBirds of the New York–Penn League for three seasons until his dismissal from that position on October 22, 2007.
-He was the manager of the York Revolution of the Atlantic League and led the team to a pair of league championships in 2010 and 2011.
+He was the manager of the York Revolution of the Atlantic League, a team partly owned by Brooks Robinson, and led the team to a pair of league championships in 2010 and 2011.
+He was known for his passion in managing the team.
 He retired from baseball following the 2012 season.

+Death

-The York Revolution announced his death on October 5, 2019, He was 76.
+Etchebarren died on October 5, 2019, at age 76.